Restoring lives by breaking the cycle of addiction.

-Stephen’s Place believes that men coming out of prison should have a safe, spiritual environment in order to address early recovery from substance abuse as well as develop personal life skills.
-Therefore, Stephen’s Place provides a Half-Way House to help these men transition back into the community as productive citizens
+Providing services for 10 to 12 residents annually, Stephen’s Place believes that men returning to the community after incarceration should have a safe, spiritual environment in order to address early recovery from substance abuse as well as develop personal life skills.
+Therefore, Stephen’s Place provides a Half-Way House to help these men transition back into the community as productive citizens.